openhab/openhabian/README.md

 OpenHABian is foremost a collection of `bash` script version handled and deployed using GIT.
 In the current state the scripts can only be invoked through the terminal menu system [whiptail](https://en.wikibooks.org/wiki/Bash_Shell_Scripting/Whiptail).
 There is a longterm need to better seperate the UI part form the script code.
 A work have started to define conventions and further explain the code base in the document [CONTRIBUTING](CONTRIBUTING.md) along with development guidelines in general.

-A good place to start to look at to understand the code is the file `openhabian-setup.bash`.
+A good place to start to look at to understand the code is the file `openhabian-setup.sh`.

 ### Building Hardware Images
 Take a look at the `build.bash` script to get an idea of the process.